programmfabrik/apitest/README.md

 - `--directory testDirectory` or `-d testDirectory`: Defines which directory should be used for running the tests in it.
 The tool walks recursively trough all subdirectories and runs alls tests that have a "manifest.json" file in alphabetical order of the folder names.
 (Depth-First-Search)
 - `--single path/to/a/single/manifest.json` or `-s path/to/a/single/manifest.json`: Run only a single test.
 The path needs to point directly to the manifest file.
 (Not the directory containing it)

+### Stop on fail

+- `stop-on-fail`: Stop execution of later test suites if a test suite fails

 ### Configure logging

 Per default request and response of a request will be logged on test failure.
 If you want to see more information you